North Sealand - the perfect place for Castles, Culture and Coastline

 Tisvildeleje by Gitte Kennedy

-New attractions this year include the M/S Maritime Museum which opens in Elsinore on 29th June.
+One attraction worth visiting is the M/S Maritime Museum in Elsinore.
 Elsinore is located 45 minutes north of Copenhagen by train and the museum, which is between Kronborg Castle and the Cultural Wharf, has been designed using sloping bridges that spiral downwards in a seashell shape inside the old dry dock.
 On entering the underground museum visitors will feel like being under the water.
 The museum will tell the story of Danish maritime tradition through ships models, paintings and photographs, while other parts of the museum include a knowledge centre, workshop facility and a café.
 The state of the art museum will also have many interactive attractions, including the opportunity to try navigating a ship using the stars.

 Half way between Elsinore and Copenhagen the Louisiana Museum of Modern Art is the equally compelling must see attraction of the region.
 Combining art and architecture with parkland and beautiful natural surroundings, its permanent collection is the largest in Scandinavia and includes major works by artists such as Picasso, Warhol, Bourgeois and Jorn.
 Every year, it hosts major international exhibitions of modern and contemporary art, photography and design.
 The building sits among a sculpture park with an incredible panoramic view of Øresund and the sea, creating a connection between art, nature and architecture.